Planned Giving

 • The simplest way to support Our Lady of Tepeyac High School is through cash gifts.
 But creative gifts of assets can include stocks, bonds, and property (real estate and personal property such as artwork).
 These provide you with charitable deductions and can offer additional tax savings as well.

-Questions, contact Meghan Murray: 773-522-0023 x211; mmurray@ourladyoftepeyac.org
+Questions, contact Meghan Murray, President: 773-522-0023 x211; mmurray@ourladyoftepeyac.org

 Save the Date: